andrechristikan/ack-nestjs-boilerplate/README.md

 ## Description

 ACK is a [NestJs](nestjs-url) boilerplate 🚀.
-ACK uses [Typescript](typescript-url) Program Language.
 Best uses for build an API Project, and Microservice Project.
 Made with following [nodejs-best-practice](nodejs-bestpractice-url) as benchmark and NestJs Habit.

 ACK will provide JWT (Json Web Token) Implementation 🔐 (Access Token and Refresh Token), Role and Permission Implementation 👥 , Multi Language Support 🔣 , Database migration, etc. [Spill about Features](#features)
-Also provide KafkaModule 🔥, Consumer, and Producer.
+Also provide KafkaModule, Consumer, and Producer 🔥.

 ## Prerequisites